-Properties and benefits of lutein
+Properties and benefits of Lutein

-Sources of lutein, can it be produced by the body?
+Lutein Sources, can it be produced by the body?

-Daily dose, how much do we need?
+Daily amount, how much Lutein do we need?

-What are the differences between free lutein and esters?
+What are the differences between free Lutein and esters?

-How does lutein protect eye health?
+How does Lutein protect eye health?

 What is age-related macular degeneration (AMD)

-1. Macular, "dry" or atrophic, age-related degeneration.
+1. Macular, "dry" or atrophic, age-related degeneration

 These yellow dots are caused by metabolic waste deposits and the alteration of choroidal circulation.
-In 5-10% of people, it can lead to blindness.
-In the remaining cases, it produces cell death in the epithelium pigment of the retina and results in a serious loss of visual acuity.
+In a 5-10% of people, it can lead to blindness.
+In the remaining cases, it produces cell death in the epithelium pigment of the retina and it results in a serious loss of visual acuity.